hasantayyar/purestatic/README.md

 # purestatic

-**This project is a personal prject and still a WIP**
+**This project is a personal prject to experiment Typescript**

 a text only static website generator

-Note: Tehere a quick and fast solution.
+There is a faster solution without huge npm packages.
 Use this command `tree -H ./ ./pages > index.html`.
-It uses anold and respectful package `tree`.
-So you don't need to install npm crap.

 ## Install